ACADEMIC EXCELLENCE

 Honors Geometry

-This is the first course of the Honors Mathematics sequence designed for the advanced freshman (top 20%).
-This is a rigorous study of Euclidean Geometry integrated with solid and coordinate geometry.
-Logic, geometric theory, and geometric problem solving techniques will be emphasized.
+This first course of the honors mathematics sequence is designed for the advanced freshman (top 20%).This is a rigorous study of Euclidean Geometry integrated with solid and coordinate geometry.
+Logic, geometric theory, and geometric problem-solving techniques will be emphasized.
 Writing, solving, and graphing systems of equations and inequalities, factoring polynomials, solving quadratic equations, and working with irrational numbers will be used in the context of geometry.
 The use of a scientific calculator will be required.
-The FGR math department recommends TI-30XIIS or similar.
+TI-30XIIS or similar is recommended.

 Textbook: Geometry, McDougal Littell/Houghton Mifflin,provided by department